invisibleacropolis-ops/RNGEN/devdocs/platform_gui_handbook.md

 1. **Open the Godot project** – Launch Godot 4.4 and open `project.godot` from the repository root.
 The GUI scene tree expects the `RNGProcessor` autoload to be active, so do not create a blank project or rename the root folder.
 2. **Confirm autoloads** – In the Godot editor, open **Project > Project Settings > Autoload** and verify that `RNGManager`, `NameGenerator`, and `RNGProcessor` are all enabled.
 These singletons are the bridges between the GUI and the middleware.
 If any are missing, press the refresh icon to reload project settings or re-add them by pointing to the corresponding `.gd` files in `res://autoloads/`.
 3. **Run the GUI scene** – Press <kbd>F5</kbd> (or click the play icon) to launch the default scene.
 The Platform GUI window should appear with tabs for *Generators*, *Seeds*, and *Debug Logs*.
-4. **Optional: enable DebugRNG logging** – If you want the GUI to collect detailed telemetry, toggle the "Record DebugRNG Session" option in the toolbar before running any generators.
-This attaches the helper via `RNGProcessor.set_debug_rng(...)` so the middleware starts writing the session report immediately.
+4. **Optional: enable DebugRNG logging** – If you want the GUI to collect detailed telemetry, open the DebugRNG toolbar, capture the session metadata (label, ticket ID, quick notes), press **Start session**, and then click **Attach**.
+The toolbar wires the helper through `RNGProcessor.set_debug_rng(...)` so the middleware starts writing the session report immediately.

 ## Common workflows

+### Recording DebugRNG sessions

+1. Open the DebugRNG toolbar (bundled with `res://addons/platform_gui/components/DebugToolbar.tscn`).
+Populate the metadata fields so support tickets, QA notes, and quick descriptors are stored alongside the session.
+2. Press **Start session** to create a fresh DebugRNG helper.
+The toolbar caches the helper and keeps it ready for attachment without touching engine singletons.
+3. Click **Attach** to route the helper through the RNGProcessor controller.
+The middleware now emits timeline, warning, and stream-usage telemetry directly into the recorder.
+4. Use **Detach** whenever you want to pause logging without destroying the captured session.
+Press **Stop** to close the report, persist the TXT file, and release the helper.

 ### Running a generator